Creating an attractive, professional, outdoor baseball and softball complex that will foster community growth.

 A study conducted by Hall & Hall Engineers gave very positive reviews to PMBF's planned location, facility design, project cost, project schedule and operational viability.
 As a result, the Linn County Board of Supervisors has indicated its strong support for the project, and Linn County has leased the land for $1 a year for 95 years to Prospect Meadows Inc., the 501(c)(3) nonprofit organization formed by PMBF volunteers.

 Current project plans call for construction to completed in two phases.
 Phase I is scheduled to begin in the fall of 2017 with completion in March of 2019.
-It will cost approximately $11.4 million to build and equip the ball complex for Phase I, which is eight large fields and a Miracle Field.
-Phase II will be built in 2021 and 2022.
+It will cost approximately $12 million to build and equip the ball complex for Phase I, which includes eight large fields and a Miracle Field.
+Construction of Phase II will follow shortly after the opening of the complex.
 Organizers have targeted state funding and local funding to cover $8 million.
 To date, $6.3 million has been earmarked from government entities.
 In addition to loans, additional funding will come from community-minded individuals and organizations who realize the many levels of benefits this project will provide.
 To date, over $3.1 million has been pledged by local businesses, organizations, individuals and couples from the community and other areas of the country.

 For further information about Prospect Meadows and how to donate